bobllor/LocalDrive/README.md

 for learning how the all the systems interacts with each other: front end, back end, network, security, authentication, and more.

-It is built with Go, Python, Bash, React TS, Docker, and MariaDB.
+It is built with Go, Python, Bash, React TS, Docker, and MySQL.

 ## Requirements